 Sleep stages are important because they allow the brain and body to recuperate and develop.
 Failure to obtain enough of both deep sleep and REM sleep may explain some of the profound consequences of insufficient sleep on thinking , emotions, and physical health.
 Sleepers who are frequently awoken during earlier stages, such as people with sleep apnea, may struggle to properly cycle into these deeper sleep stages.
 People with insomnia may not get enough total sleep to accumulate the needed time in each stage.

 What Affects Sleep Stages?

 - Age: Time in each stage changes dramatically over a person’s life.
-Newborns spend far more time (around 50%) in REM sleep and may enter a REM stage as soon as they fall asleep.
-As they get older, their sleep becomes similar to that of adults, normally reaching a comparable sleep architecture by the age of 5.
-On the other hand, elderly people tend to spend less time in REM sleep.
+Newborns spend far more time in REM sleep and may enter a REM stage as soon as they fall asleep.
+As they get older, their sleep becomes similar to that of adults.
+Older adults tend to spend less time in REM sleep.

 - Recent sleep patterns: If a person gets irregular or insufficient sleep over a period of days or more, it can cause an abnormal sleep cycle.

 - Alcohol: Alcohol and some other drugs can alter sleep architecture.
 For example, alcohol decreases REM sleep early in the night, but as the alcohol wears off, there is a REM sleep rebound, with prolonged REM stages.